Buddy Love—The Student Buddy Programme

 Second and third-year students can enrol themselves as a Buddy from 10th October till 15th October 2020.

-First years can start enrolling themselves as a Bud from 19th October 2020, after the commencement of first semester classes.
+First years can start enrolling themselves as a Bud from now till 21st November 2020.

 What is the Buddy Programme?